Alexandra Palace and The Parkland Walk

 Disused Stations Passed:

-When you reach the western end of Parkland Walk have a look at the entrance to the tunnels before leaving the path.
-These are now blocked off to protect the bats that now live there.
-Leave the Parkland Walk at Holmesdale Road and follow signs for the Capital Ring.
-You’ll pass through Priory Gardens, Queen’s Wood and Highgate Wood.
-The Queen’s Wood Café is a great place to stop for a rest ahead of the final 2 km.
-Once you have crossed Muswell Hill Road from Queen’s Wood into Highgate Wood, leave the Capital Ring and follow the path on the eastern edge of Highgate Wood to the north-east corner at Cranley Gardens.
+When you reach the western end of Parkland Walk, have a look at the entrance to the old tunnels before leaving the path.
+These are now heavily gated off to protect the rare species of bats that have taken up residence inside.
+Leave the Parkland Walk at Holmesdale Road and follow the signs for the Capital Ring.
+You will pass through Priory Gardens, Queen's Wood, and Highgate Wood.
+The Queen's Wood Café is a great place to stop for a rest ahead of the final 2km.
+Once you have crossed Muswell Hill Road from Queen's Wood into Highgate Wood, leave the Capital Ring and follow the path on the eastern edge of Highgate Wood to the north-east corner at Cranley Gardens.
+If you want to stay strictly true to the route of the old rail line, you could follow the path on the western side of Highgate Wood instead.

 Parkland Walk North